Teams Posted March 9th

 Thank you for choosing to be a part of the D-1 family.
 We are honored to have the opportunity to coach and mentor young men and women in our community.
 The impact a coach can have on a child is something we take very seriously at D-1.
 We strive to create positive experiences and relationships that foster growth in character as well as basketball skills.

 Please show your commitment to the team by providing the 1st payment..
 Payment Page Here.
 We will need to pre-pay for tournaments and travel costs and will require pre-payment before every month.
-Once submitted your card will be charged automatically per month for duration of the season.
+Once submitted your card will be charged automatically per month x 4 payments.
 There are no refunds, however under certain circumstances we can cancel your plan upon request.

 For All teams payment schedule will be as scheduled:

-Payment covers the following: 8 tournaments (We cannot refund you for any tournaments you cant attend), Paid Coaching, Gym Fees - 2 practices per week, D-1 Elite T-shirt, Coaches Travel Costs.
+Payment covers the following: 7 tournaments (We cannot refund you for any tournaments you cant attend), Paid Coaching, Gym Fees - 2 practices per week, Training on Wednesdays, D-1 Elite T-shirt, Coaches Travel Costs, Insurance and training equipment.

-Whats not included: Jersey's, Players Travel Costs, any tournaments over 8 per team, (10 for 6th grade).
+What's not included: Jersey's, Players Travel Costs, any extra travel tournaments beyond the initial schedule.

 If you are a low income family and need assistance please message me for required documents to apply.
 There is an income threshold you must be under.
-Our funding is limited this year due to increased gym costs, and travel costs for coaches.
 We are a non-profit if you know any corporations who would like to donate to our cause please let me know as well.

 About the D-1 Program